mafomail/perfex_sms_goip/README.md

 This module allows you to integrate GoIP GSM Gateway with Perfex CRM, enabling you to send SMS notifications directly from your CRM system using your own GSM hardware.
 Features

-✅ Direct GoIP Integration - Connect your GoIP GSM Gateway directly to Perfex CRM ✅ Standard SMS Interface - Integrates seamlessly with Perfex CRM's built-in SMS system ✅ All SMS Triggers - Supports all standard Perfex CRM SMS triggers (invoice notifications, payment confirmations, etc.)
+- Direct GoIP Integration - Connect your GoIP GSM Gateway directly to Perfex CRM
+- Standard SMS Interface - Integrates seamlessly with Perfex CRM's built-in SMS system
+- All SMS Triggers - Supports all standard Perfex CRM SMS triggers (invoice notifications, payment confirmations, etc.)
-✅ Cost Effective - Use your own SIM cards instead of expensive SMS services ✅ Easy Configuration - Simple setup through Perfex CRM admin interface ✅ Multi-language Support - Works with international characters ✅ Activity Logging - All SMS activities are logged in Perfex CRM
+- Cost Effective - Use your own SIM cards instead of expensive SMS services
+- Easy Configuration - Simple setup through Perfex CRM admin interface
+- Multi-language Support - Works with international characters
+- Activity Logging - All SMS activities are logged in Perfex CRM

 Supported GoIP Models
 This module has been tested with:

-GoIP-1 (Single port GSM Gateway)
+- GoIP-1 (Single port GSM Gateway)
-GoIP-4 (4-port GSM Gateway)
-GoIP-8 (8-port GSM Gateway)
 Other GoIP models should work with minor adjustments

-Tested with firmware: GHSFVT-1.1-67 and newer Requirements
+Tested with firmware: GHSFVT-1.1-67 and newer

+Requirements:
-Perfex CRM version 2.3.0 or higher
+- Perfex CRM version 2.3.0 or higher
-GoIP GSM Gateway device
+- GoIP GSM Gateway device
-PHP with cURL extension enabled
+- PHP with cURL extension enabled
+- Gateway IP musit be whitelisted
-SIM card with SMS capability
+- SIM card with SMS capability

 Installation
 Method 1: Download and Install
 Download the latest release
 Go to the Releases page
 Download the latest goip_sms.zip file

 Upload the module
 Log in to your Perfex CRM admin panel
 Navigate to Setup → Modules
 Click on Upload Module button